 Attractions of the Norte Basin

-The Norte Basin in Uruguay forms part of the same oil-producing Devonian basin system which extends into neighbouring Parana Basin in Brazil.
+The Norte Basin in Uruguay forms part of the same oil-producing Devonian basin system which extends into the neighbouring Parana Basin in Brazil.
 It is also productive in Bolivia and Argentina but largely unexplored in Uruguay.

-Uruguay is a stable democracy with an excellent working environment, including ready access to oilfield services and equipment from nearby Argentina and Brazil.
-Uruguay currently imports 40,000 bopd for domestic consumption into the La Teja refinery in Montevideo.The initial attractions of the Uruguay venture were:
+Uruguay is a stable democracy with an excellent working environment, and access to oilfield services and equipment from nearby Argentina and Brazil.
+Uruguay imports of the order of 40,000 bopd for domestic consumption into the La Teja refinery in Montevideo.

 Intensive technical work by Dr Martin Schuepbach of SEI since 2007 indicates the presence of a previously unknown rift basin which is prospective for conventional oil in Devonian age sandstones with the possibility of hybrid plays akin to the Bakken in North America.